 With the Great Resignation in full swing, more and more Americans are up and leaving toxic job environments for new and more rewarding opportunities.
 Consequently, many people are finding themselves with new retirement plans.
 If you happen to find yourself working for a small business, then the chances are high that you will receive access to a SIMPLE IRA.
 But, what is a SIMPLE IRA, and how does it enable you to save for your future?
 Well, without further ado, let’s find out!

 The SIMPLE IRA, or Savings Incentive Match Plan for Employees Individual Retirement Account, is a retirement plan for small businesses that employ 100 people or less.
 With minimal costs to establish and maintain, SIMPLE IRAs are common for employers to incentivize employee saving and retention.

-Unlike 401(k)s, SIMPLE IRAs require employers to contribute to employee accounts.
+Unlike 401(k)s, SIMPLE plans require employers to contribute to employee accounts.
 And notably, once an employer contribution occurs, employees are 100% vested, meaning that the money is theirs to keep without retention stipulations (refreshing, I know).

 All contributions to SIMPLE IRAs are pre-tax, which grow tax-deferred until taken out.
 There is no such thing as a Roth SIMPLE IRA, meaning that all money will be taxed as ordinary income when used in retirement.
-While I would love to see the option for Roth SIMPLE IRAs, I am not holding my breath.
+While I would love to see the option for Roth SIMPLE plan, I am not holding my breath.